binbashz/holbertonschool-simple_shell/README.md

  #### Flow of the built "shell"
 The program uses the fork(), execvp() and waitpid() functions to create a child process that executes external commands, and waits for the child process to terminate before continuing.
-It also includes the implementation of an execute_internal_command() function to handle internal commands such as "exit",  and "cd".
+It also includes the implementation of an execute_internal_command() function to handle internal commands such as "exit".

 The program begins with the declaration of two functions: execute_external_command() and execute_internal_command().
 The first function handles